MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/rowversion-change-track.md

 ## Enable row version change tracking for data entities

-To enable row version change tracking for an entity, set **Allow Row Version Change Tracking** property of the entity to **Yes**.
+To enable row version change tracking for a data entity, set **Allow Row Version Change Tracking** property of the data entity to **Yes**.
 Not all existing data entities are configured to support row version change tracking.
-The main limiting factor is the complexity of the entities.
-When **Allow Row Version Change Tracking** is set to **Yes** for an entity, validation rules are evaluated at build time.
+The main limiting factor is the complexity of the data entities.
+When **Allow Row Version Change Tracking** is set to **Yes** for a data entity, validation rules are evaluated at build time.

 The following table describes the data entity validation rules.